calvium/Enumerator/README.md

 # Enumerator
-Rename and number your artboards or layers based on their x,y position
+Rename and number and sort your artboards or layers based on their x,y position.

 ![img](http://i.imgur.com/yfY98Z1.gif)